cameronabel/text-analyzer/README.md

 Test: "It should return 0 for a string that is only spaces."
 Code: wordCounter(" ");
 Expected Output: 0

+Test: "It should not count numbers as words."
+Code: wordCounter("hi there 77 19");
+Expected Output: 2

+# Describe: numberOfOccurrencesInText()

+Test: "It should return 0 occurrences of a word for an empty string."
+Code:
+const text = "";
+const word = "red";
+numberOfOccurrencesInText(word, text);
+Expected Output: 0

+Test: "It should return 1 occurrence of a word when the word and the text are the same."
+Code:
+const text = "red";
+const word = "red";
+numberOfOccurrencesInText(word, text);
+Expected Output: 1

 ## License